Welcome to our unit.

 The videos in our unit are in the Videos section on the left-hand side of Moodle.
 There are 22 short, 4-5 minute videos on a number of topics.
 You can also find these videos linked to the relevant part of the Study Guide.
 So you can easily view them as you read each part of the Study Guide.
 You can also find these videos here.

-There will also be videos on each week’s lectures.
-These will be available each week on Moodle (in the section for that week) usually by 5.00pm Thursday.
+There are also videos on each week’s lectures.
+These are available each week on Moodle (in the section for that week).

-For those studying at our locations, you will have the opportunity in class to review some of the key concepts from the readings each week (we need to come to class having already completed the readings) and you will also have an opportunity to be supported to complete the steps of the assignment and also prepare for the exam.
-You can find the location of your classes here.
+In our online workshops, you will have the opportunity to review some of the key concepts from the readings each week (we need to come to class having already completed the readings) and you will also have an opportunity to be supported to complete the steps of the assignment and also prepare for the exam.
+You can find information about the online workshops here.